manell0/MileStone-1-Couronne/README.md

 - Had difficulty getting my footer in place.
 Took help from google and found Dominic Fraser.
 [The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 - Hassle with margins distance and spacing has been a common occurrence when I built this site
+   - On this problems the [Css Tricks](https://css-tricks.com/) site helpt me.
+I have taken inspiration and code technologi from there

 # Technologies Used